 (e) that interested persons may within the time specified in the notice (which is to be not less than 14 days after the publication of the notice) make written submissions to the Minister regarding the application.

-[Regulation 5 amended in Gazette 23 Jun 2009 p.
+[Regulation 5 amended by Gazette 23 Jun 2009 p.
 2495.]

 6. Applicant may make representations to Minister in some cases